Lúcia Lemos is the founder of Creative Macau, a non-profit organisation promoting local creativity. She speaks fluent Portuguese and English.

 At the age of 20, she moved to Oporto, Portugal, where she spent most of her adult life.
 During those years, she took a year out to teach primary school in Luanda, Angola.
 One day, upon her return to Oporto, Lemos met a young Macanese man who would turn her life upside down.
 “I met him in Café Belas Artes, a famous coffee shop in 1981.

-One year later, she married José Luís Sales Marques, gave birth to their daughter and arrived in Macau in 1982, her first taste of Asia.
-The first years in Macau, Lemos dedicated herself to taking care of her family, having given birth to two more children, both sons.
-But in 1993, she began working as a librarian at the Historical Archives and Central Library, formerly known as the National Library of Macau.
+One year later, she married José Luís Sales Marques, gave birth to their daughter and arrived in Macao in 1982, her first taste of Asia.
+The first years in Macao, Lemos dedicated herself to taking care of her family, having given birth to two more children, both sons.
+But in 1993, she began working as a librarian at the Historical Archives and Central Library, formerly known as the National Library of Macao.